spacecrafts/spacecrafts/docs/Tech.md

 * Resources (rare materials detection, mining and storage; trading)
 * Power (energy, drives, ...blur and cover fields?)
-* Study (computers, espionage, scanners, communication, ...)
+* Information (computers, espionage, scanners, communication, ...)
 * Defense (shields and other equipment to help survive)
 * Construction (materials, armour... ; about the size and the strength)
 * Population (farming, housing, leaders ...; about the capacity)